RudebeckLab/timescales/README.md

 Stepping through the scripts in the top-level folder starting with 0-6 will process and plot the data shown in the main manuscript figures.
 Within each script, comments are used to indicate where each figure is plotted.

 Inside the *method_comparison* folder are the scripts used to process the data toward Figure S2.
 As before, stepping through scripts 0-3 will generate each of the plots, with clear comments where each plot is generated.
+Inside this folder are also .mat and .csv files (each containing the same data) from the 4 different timescale estimation methods employed.